EPF or employee provident fund is a retirement scheme that every salaried employee can avail from their employer.

 To be eligible to enrol under this scheme, your organisation should be a registered company and must be involved in activities listed under Schedule 1 of the EPF Act.
 Apart from that, the minimum employee strength of the company should be 20 people.

-Once eligible you can apply with the following documents:
+Once eligible you can apply for EPF account with the following documents: